12 front porch ideas to set your house apart from the rest and give your entranceway extra kerb appeal

 If your home already has a glass porch which is looking a little bit dated, swapping the doors out for black Crittall-style frames will instantly update the front of your property.

-3. Add in space to sit
+6. Add in a spot to sit

 Seating can work in an open porch too, just be sure to go for hardy, structures and outdoor fabric.
 Also, think carefully about how to arrange the pieces so they don’t obstruct foot traffic flow or become a nuisance for posties and pets.

-4. Incorporate greenery
+7. Incorporate greenery

 The greenery you go for depends not only on space but whether your porch is open or enclosed.
-For an open porch, Dobbies’ Horticultural Director, Marcus Eyles says, ‘To create a showstopping porch display, pansy and viola plants are great as they work well in containers and will give your pots a wonderful fresh look.
+For an open porch, Dobbies' horticultural director, Marcus Eyles says, ‘To create a showstopping porch display, pansy and viola plants are great as they work well in containers and will give your pots a wonderful fresh look.
 Pair their vibrant flowers with containers in complementary tones for maximum effect, and make sure you water well when planted and then regularly to keep the soil damp.’

 'My unenclosed front porch is pretty nondescript, but styling pots of plants either side of the doormat makes it feel far more like an ‘entranceway’.
-Opting for pots means it’s also easy to swap the plants out with the seasons to make sure there’s pretty much always something in bloom, whether that’s tulip bulbs in the spring or evergreen shrubs in the winter,' says Ideal Home's Ecommerce Editor Amy Lockwood.
+Opting for pots means it’s also easy to swap the plants out with the seasons to make sure there’s pretty much always something in bloom, whether that’s tulip bulbs in the spring or evergreen shrubs in the winter,' says Ideal Home's Sleep Editor, Amy Lockwood.
 'It's a great way to add some seasonal style and create as much of a statement focal point as you want’.

-6. Make a statement with decorative tiles
+8. Make a statement with decorative tiles

 In recent years, porch flooring has gone from something very much over-looked to being a major focus of the space.
 So when considering front porch ideas, don’t be scared to choose something bold for your flooring such as decorative flooring tile ideas, just make sure they’re practical too.